-Problem based learning model (PBL) through empirical and post-test review of critical thinking skills in the experimental class showed positive results in improving critical thinking skills compared to the application of conventional models in the control class.
+Problem-based learning (PBL) model through empiric and theoretic review shows positive result to increase the critical thinking skill rather that the implementation of conventional model.
 Based on the research result, the researchers recommend for all teachers to implement PBL model in lesson plan and teaching and learning activity to increase the students' academic skills.
-The learning process that begins with the provision of contextual problems can serve as a supplement in activating students to find and design problem solving solutions, both individually and in groups.
 PBL model can also help the students to save the gotten information since they interact directly with the problems, so it becomes the deep part of their long-term memory.
 The next research is hoped to be able to reveal other high order thinking skills that are needed in this modern world and to answer every challenge in changing world that is more dynamic and complex.